justinAurand/ReactTicTacToe/README.md

 ## More Information

-For information on how to perform common tasks, go [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+For information on how to perform common tasks in React, go [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).